 Learn on an Expanded Schedule: Flex OT Graduate Programs

-If you need to balance your career advancement with family and work responsibilities, our Flex OT graduate programs are a great option.
+If you need to balance your occupational therapy education with family and work responsibilities, our Flex OT graduate programs are a great option.
 In this inventive learning format, working students can earn their graduate OT degree over a longer, more flexible time frame.
 Engage in online coursework and in-person lab work built around a non-traditional schedule.
-The Flex format comprises the same credit hours, the same intensive coursework and hands-on labs, and the same fieldwork opportunities as the Residential format, set to a timetable that can fit your busy life.
+The Flex format of this OT program comprises the same credit hours, the same intensive coursework and hands-on labs, and the same fieldwork opportunities as the Residential format, set to a timetable that can fit your busy life.

 Explore Florida’s Best Features from Two USAHS Campuses

 Whether you’re interested in earning your master’s or doctoral degree in occupational therapy, you’ll find two cutting-edge USAHS campuses in Florida.
-Whether you choose to study in Miami or St. Augustine, USAHS offers an exceptional learning environment.
+Whether you choose to study the OT program in Miami or St. Augustine, USAHS offers an exceptional learning environment.

 A Cutting-Edge Campus in Historic St. Augustine